Q: What is a Paramedic?

 Q: When are the classes held?

 A: Currently, there is only one full-time class being offered, starting Fall quarter.
-Fall 2013, students attend lectures Tuesdays and Thursdays from 8 am to 1 pm and Labs on Wednesdays from 8 am to 5 pm.
+For Fall 2014, classes are scheduled to run three days a week, with students attending lectures Tuesdays and Thursdays from 8 am to 1 pm, and labs on Wednesdays from 8 am to 5 pm.

 Q: What certificate or degree can I earn?